This blog may contain affiliate links. Read our disclosure policy for more info.

 Afterward, you’ll get an included lunch to enjoy before heading back to your drop-off location.

 Thanks to the shorter length of the trip, this one is a family-friendly option that can provide seats for infants and small children as long as you notify them ahead of time.
-Tickets are around $77 USD.
+Tickets are around $89 USD and you can purchase them here.

 This tour from Puntarenas falls somewhere between the lengths of the first two, at 6 hours long.
 You’ll still get the same few stops that you would if you were on the tour coming from San José because this one includes Carara National Park and the Tarcoles River.